Nordstrom/docker-fluent-bit/README.md

 #### Using docker compose

-You can use the docker-compose file to spin up an elasticsearch, kibana, and fluent-bit container to test it out.
+You can use the docker-compose file to spin up elasticsearch, kibana, and fluent-bit.
+Send some logs to fluent-bit and view them with kibana.

 1. Clone this repo and change to the root of the project: